DanCQ/Bitcoin-Halving-Countdown/README.md

 My own personal tracking of The Bitcoin Halving event, and related information. <br>

-Using three Bitcoin APIs, and Coinlore ticker widget. <br>
+Using three Bitcoin APIs, Coinlore ticker widget, and counting leap years. <br>
 For redundancy, in case other sites crash, or disapear.